motifx007/indesAR/README.md

 >unnecessary troubles caused during selection of 40 interior design components like Furniture,
 >Wall shelves, Ceiling decorations, etc.

-## Plugins
+## Tools

-Dillinger is currently extended with the following plugins.
+indesAR is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | Link | Application |